Year 10 & 11 Options

 Further study

-Students can go on to take A level Theatre Studies or the UAL Level 3 Extended Diploma in Performing and Production Arts.
+Students can go on to take A level Theatre Studies or the UAL Level 3 Extended Diploma in Performing Arts.

 English Language